 Tips for Performance & Storage

-- use web worker to handle the heavy computing tasks
+- use web worker to handle the heavy computing tasks, running in a background thread

 - use Rust / WASM to handle the heavy computing tasks

-- use Service Worker to handle the offline and cache data and requests
+- use Service Worker (PWA) to handle the offline and cache data and requests

 - use local-db such as